WHY IT is IMPORTANT TO USE A NON TOXIC WAX:

 Toxic ski and snowboard waxes pose both human health risks and environmental hazards.

-The most toxic ingredient found in waxes are perfluorocarbons (PFCs).
-Perfluorocarbons are fully fluorinated compounds, synthetically produced by combining a hydrocarbon (like paraffin wax) with perfluorooctanoic acid (PFOA).
+The most toxic ingredient found in glide waxes are perfluorocarbons (PFCs).
+Perfluorocarbons are fully fluorinated compounds, synthetically produced by combining a hydrocarbon (like paraffin wax) with Perfluorooctanoic Acid (PFOA).
 The acid strips the hydrogen atoms off the carbon backbone and replaces them with fluorine atoms.
 The term “fluorocarbon” refers to any carbon-based molecule that has been fully or partially fluorinated.
 Therefore, the terms “PFC” and “fluorocarbon” are often used interchangeably.

 What is the Risk?

+Fluorinated ski waxes (fluoros) are the most hydrophobic (water repellent).
+It is well known that fluoros help racers achieve the best times.
+But what is less well known is that fluoros also have the highest health and environmental impact.
 When fluorocarbons are exposed to high temperatures, toxic fumes are released.
 In ski and snowboard shops, technicians breathe these fumes.
 Prolonged exposure to the fumes of fluorocarbons is known to cause severe damage to respiratory passages, bloody noses, and increased levels of PFC in the blood.
 Some studies of such technicians have revealed PFC blood content levels up to 45% higher than the general population.
-PFC and PFOA are also known to be potent greenhouse gases.
+In addition, the wax shavings produced during tuning are discarded and end up in landfills.
+Also, PFC and PFOA are known to be potent greenhouse gases.

 What is the collective impact?